 According to the commission, the term “consumer product” includes “mobile rides,” which are moved from location to location with fairs, carnivals, parties, or other events, as well as inflatable rides.
 However, the description explicitly excludes the “fixed-site rides” found in amusement parks, theme parks, or other permanent locations.9 This means that the biggest rides are the ones most likely to operate without real oversight.

 Not surprisingly, the big corporate players in the amusement industry lobbied extensively for this amendment.
-Rep. Edward Markey (D-Mass.), a long-time advocate for the return of federal regulation over fixed-site amusement rides, calls this amendment the “roller coaster loophole.”10
+Senator Edward Markey, then a Democratic Congressman for Massachusetts, a long-time advocate for the return of federal regulation over fixed-site amusement rides, calls this amendment the “roller coaster loophole.”10

 The CPSC has no jurisdiction to investigate any incidents at the large parks, and fixed-site operators are not required to report incidents or ride malfunctions to authorities.
 Because the data the commission obtains through its National Electronic Injury Surveillance System (NEISS)—a sample of about 100 U.S. hospitals with emergency rooms—involves only situations that require hospitalization, no one knows how often rides malfunction or operators make mistakes that do not result in injury.
 It is likely that injuries, fatalities, malfunctions, and operator errors are under-reported.

-Markey introduced a bill last year to close the roller coaster loophole, and has reintroduced the bill multiple times in both the House and the Senate.
+Markey introduced a bill in 2003 to close the roller coaster loophole, and has reintroduced the bill multiple times in both the House and the Senate.
 The National Amusement Park Ride Safety Act (currently pending) would restore the CPSC’s jurisdiction over fixed-site rides and would appropriate funds for the commission’s expanded duties.11 The last time he introduced his bill, IAAPA President and CEO Chip Cleary released a statement opposing it, saying the “industry is already safe and well regulated.”

 State regulations that do exist are based on vague standards drafted primarily by the amusement industry itself.
 Most of them are based on standards created by the American Society for Testing and Materials (ASTM), which merely provides a management and administrative system for the development of voluntary, consensus standards.